Friday, June 5, 2015

 6. T'S Restaurant Narragansett 91 Point Judith Road, MA

-T's Restaurant eating breakfast
+T's Restaurant is eating breakfast

-7. Lola's Cantina 525 S. Water St Providence RI 401-383-0220 We split one chicken Fajita and add Guacamole with water and lemon 7/20
+7. Lola's Cantina 525 S. Water St, Providence, RI 401-383-0220 We split one chicken Fajita and added Guacamole with water and lemon 7/20

 Lola's Cantina